Day trips from Barcelona volume 1: wine region of Penedes

 Sant Sadurni d’Anoia

 The train ride takes you through the rolling hills of the wine country.
 You will be crossing rivers and valleys for about an hour before stopping in Sant Sadurni.
 After a brief walk past Freixenet we crossed the bridge into town.
-At a little local shop we marvelled at the merchandise the likes of which we had not seen anywhere in Barcelona, handpicked items.
-As we later found out, it all started with selling baskets and after a remodel the scope was expanded to jewellery, clothes, décor and collectables.

 We took a taxi up the mountain to Caves Llopart .
 The chatty driver was in the mood for arguing about how good grapes from old vines are.
 Since we called ahead, they were expecting us already and 3 glasses were set for each of us around the large wooden table in the middle of the Bodega.
 We tasted Rosés and two different cavas while learning about the 800 year history of the property and cellar.
 They had believed it was from the 18th century.
 Then, one day, during a renovation they discovered an old chest.
 It held a document dating back to the thirteen hundreds mentioning the family name and wine.
+It must be one of the oldest vineyards in the Barcelona area.

 Esteve i Gibert